 - Sexual violence

-If you or someone you that you know has been served with any of the above restraining orders in Miami, Florida it is going to be necessary get an attorney that can take you through the court proceedings.
+If you or someone you know has been served with a restraining order in Miami, it is going to be necessary to get an attorney that can take you through the court proceedings.
 The number of individuals that get a final injunction through the court every year because they choose to represent themselves is countless.
-By working with a restraining order lawyer who has had experience in dealing with restraining orders you are certain to have a fair hearing.
+By working with a Miami restraining order lawyer, you are more likely to have a fair hearing.

 The penalties that can come with restraining orders are as followed:

 - If you live under the same roof as the individual who filed the restraining order, you will be forced to leave the property until further notice

 - The individual who the restraining order was filed against is not allowed to have any contact with the person who filed the restraining order

 - If you are divorced and have children, it may be very possible that you lose whatever custody rights to your children that you have

 - If you own any firearms/guns, you will be forced to hand them over to authorities

 How Can a Restraining Order Lawyer Assist an Individual Who Has Been Served with a Restraining Order or Temporary Restraining Order?

 By obtaining the services of an attorney with experience in defending individuals with restraining orders, temporary restraining orders, and life-threatening domestic violence charges, a proper defense can be put into place, giving the defendant the best chances in the court of law.
 When a temporary restraining order is put into place, there will be a court hearing within 15 days of when the respondent received the temporary restraining order.
 However, the respondent is not required to appear in court.
 If they do, they have the right to have an attorney by their side advocating for them.
 It is not advised to respond to a restraining order or temporary restraining order without first speaking with an attorney.